ros2/ros2_documentation/source/The-ROS2-Project/Governance/Working-Groups.rst

 Functionally, there is little distinction between the two types of working groups, the primary distinction being that TSC sanctioned working groups were created by the ROS 2 TSC and deliver regular reports to it.
 Community working groups are created and administered by the ROS 2 community for the ROS community, and are not officially sanctioned by the ROS 2 TSC.
 Community working groups can become TSC working groups can become by simple vote of the ROS 2 TSC.
-Community working groups can be created using the process outlined in :doc:`this tutorial. <How-To-Start-A-Community-Working-Group>`:
+Community working groups can be created using the process outlined in :doc:`this tutorial. <How-To-Start-A-Community-Working-Group>`.

 If you'd like to join an existing ROS 2 working group, please contact the appropriate group lead(s) directly.
 If you'd like to create a new working group, please inquire via info@openrobotics.org.